Raising Teenagers: A Guide To Navigating The Teen Years

 Your teen may appreciate it if you listen instead of offering advice or trying to fix a situation immediately.
 You might want to lecture your teen or explain a topic they don't understand, and that can be natural.
 However, teens may also want to feel validated and heard.
 Listening more could prevent you from jumping to conclusions about your teen's behavior.
 It might also help to tell them the three words all children want to hear-- I love you.

-Relate to them
+Relate to their experiences

 You may remember stories from when you were a teen.
 It could be about learning a lesson, getting in trouble for something, or a fun school event.
 Teens might feel like their parents don't understand their perspective, but relating to them based on a past story could be beneficial.